 Paini's Websites

 Panini's websites are well-designed and easy to navigate.
-Both the Fortis and La Toscana sites provide considerable information about their faucets but not quite enough for an informed faucet-buying decision.
+Both the Fortis and La Toscana sites provide considerable information about their faucets but still fall short of the minimum technical information needed for an informed faucet-buying decision.

-A .pdf specification sheet identifies the faucet's certifications, certifying organizations, available finishes, and a dimensi0ned drawing of the faucet.
+A PDF specification sheet identifies the faucet's certifications, certifying organizations, available finishes, and a dimensioned drawing of the faucet.

 The La Toscana site labels the specifications link "Specification submittal," a term we have not previously seen used.
 Fortis calls it by its usual moniker, "Specifications."